grapefi/contracts/README.md

 Grape Finance Solidity Contracts
-- Forked from Tomb Finance
+    Genesis pool contracts are in the distribution folder Many thanks to Tomb Finance and the OG Basis Cash